Deploy a Software Defined Network infrastructure using scripts

 Relevant only if Management and Tenant traffic share the same NIC.

-Validate that all Hyper-V hosts (and external management resources, for example: DNS servers) are accessible via ping using their Management IP address and/or fully qualified domain name (FQDN).
+Ensure they are accessible via ping using their Management IP address and/or fully qualified domain name (FQDN).

 ping <Hyper-V Host IP>